-Seaside is known as the Jewel of the Oregon Coast.
+Located about 80 miles outside of Portland, Seaside is known as the Jewel of the Oregon Coast.
 A town in Clatsop County, it has a population of well under 7,000.
 But it is in the middle of a historically important area: the last stop of the two-and-a-half-year, 8,000-mile Lewis and Clark expedition that led to the doubling of the size of the U.S. Blessed with a romantic name that comes from Seaside House, a historic summer resort built in the 1870s by railroad magnate Ben Holladay, the town is not only historical, but there is also an outstanding beach, lots of shopping, and many beautiful spots to spend hours with your camera in tow.

-It was tremendous luck that the American Kite Fliers’ Association’s 39th Annual Kite Festival was going on during our stay.
+It was tremendous luck that the American Kite Fliers Association’s 39th Annual Kite Festival was going on during our stay.
 The competing kites were quite a sight as we luxuriated in the hot tubs beside the pool at the WorldMark Seaside.
 The beach and sky were a wide canvas littered with the giant colorful beings that danced to the hum of the ocean and the songs of the winds.

-The Seaside Promenade
+2. Stroll The Seaside Promenade

-Lewis And Clark National Historical Park
+3. Check Out Lewis And Clark National Historical Park

-Fort Clatsop National Memorial is about a 20-minute drive outside of town.
+Fort Clatsop is about a 20-minute drive outside of town.
 This is where Lewis and Clark were encamped in the winter of 1805 and 1806.
 This memorial was later grouped with the other spots the duo explored around the vicinity, and the whole area was preserved as Lewis and Clark National Historical Park.
 History will be recreated for you as you meet Sacagawea and wander through historical replicas of the last stop of the famous explorers’ historic expedition.

-Fort Stevens And Iredale Wreck
+4. Explore Fort Stevens And See The Iredale Wreck

-Just 10 minutes north of the park is Fort Stevens.
+Just 10 minutes north of the park is Fort Stevens State Park.
 It was built near the end of the American Civil War.
 It had such great infrastructure that it continued to be of very good use as an active military reservation, protecting the harbor all the way up to WWII.
 But it was the sailing ship Peter Iredale that ran aground at its beachhead in 1906 that has drawn tourists to the area.
 The Iredale wreck proved to be a great photo opportunity for me.

 The most important thing we had to decide was where we were going to dine to celebrate our anniversary.
 We went around town to scout for the special place.
-We tried Osprey’s Cafe, Maggie’s on the Prom, and Sam’s Seaside Cafe.
+We tried Osprey Cafe, Maggie’s on the Prom, and Sam’s Seaside Cafe.
 The food was good at all these establishments.